braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 ### 4.3.4.1 Commentary: Mechanism of Higher-Order Verification {#4.3.4.1}

-:::note[**Role of Comultiplication in Fault Tolerance**] The comultiplication $\delta$ provides the structural capacity for meta-verification.
+:::info[**Role of Comultiplication in Fault Tolerance**] The comultiplication $\delta$ provides the structural capacity for meta-verification.
 By duplicating the freshly computed syndrome $\sigma_G$, the operator creates a configuration where the observation itself becomes the subject of scrutiny.
 The resulting nested structure $((\sigma, \sigma_G), \sigma_G)$ allows the system to treat the output of the first observation as the input context for a second layer of checks, enhancing fault tolerance by detecting potential corruptions in the observational process itself.

-Physically, this corresponds to "checking the checker," aligning with the QECC Isomorphism Theorem [(§3.5.1)](#3.5.1) where meta-syndromes flag errors in primary syndrome computations.
+Physically, this corresponds to "checking the checker," aligning with the QECC Isomorphism Theorem [(§3.5.2)](#3.5.2) where meta-syndromes flag errors in primary syndrome computations.
 In a fault-tolerant system, it is insufficient to merely compute a syndrome; one must also verify that the computation process was not corrupted.
 The $\delta$ operator enables this by generating redundant copies of the diagnostic data within the categorical framework.
 If a discrepancy arises between the duplicated layers during subsequent processing, it signals a fault in the awareness mechanism itself rather than in the underlying graph state.
 This capability is essential for distinguishing between physical excitations (which require dynamical resolution) and measurement errors (which require no action), ensuring the stability of the evolution.
 This meta-check is the foundation for robustness in parallel environments, preventing unchecked propagation of errors and previewing phase transition-like responses in $\mathcal{U}$.

 ### 4.3.4.2 Diagram: Meta-Check {#4.3.4.2}